VISION

 JASD ADVISORY BOARD/CIRCLE OF ADVISORS

-Christine is founder of the Interfaith Forum in Columbus, Indiana, A former hospital chaplain, Christine is a spiritual director, who infuses her chaplaincy and spiritual directing with dream work.
-She is also executive producer of Dreamtime: An Integrative Health Series for the Public Broadcasting Service.
-For Christine, dreams are our inner GPS — if we listen.
+Christine, founder of the Interfaith Forum in Columbus, Indiana; former hospital chaplain, and spiritual director, who infused her chaplaincy and spiritual directing with dream work.
+She also executive produced f Dreamtime: An Integrative Health Series for the Public Broadcasting Service.
+Christine preached dreams are our inner GPS — if we listen.